Stefan Gartenmann: Heerenveen

-SønderjyskE
+Sønderjyske

-On 5 May 2017, it was announced that Gartenmann would return to Denmark for the 2017–18 season, as he had joined the Danish Superliga club SønderjyskE on a three-year contract.
+On 5 May 2017, it was announced that Gartenmann would return to Denmark for the 2017–18 season, as he had joined the Danish Superliga club Sønderjyske on a three-year contract.
 On 7 August 2017, he made his professional debut when he came on as a late substitute for Troels Kløve in a 3–0 win on matchday two of the regular season against AGF.
-He scored his first goal for SønderjyskE on 28 November 2017 in a 4–1 victory in the round of 16 of the Danish Cup competition against third-tier Danish 2nd Division club Jammerbugt.
+He scored his first goal for Sønderjyske on 28 November 2017 in a 4–1 victory in the round of 16 of the Danish Cup competition against third-tier Danish 2nd Division club Jammerbugt.

-On 1 July 2020, Gartenmann was part of the SønderjyskE team winning the 2019–20 Danish Cup by beating AaB in a 2–0 win.
+On 1 July 2020, Gartenmann was part of the Sønderjyske team winning the 2019–20 Danish Cup by beating AaB in a 2–0 win.
 The win marked the first trophy in club history.
 In May 2022 it was confirmed, that Gartenmann would leave the club, as his contract was expiring.

 Midtjylland

-On 28 June 2022 it was confirmed, that FC Midtjylland had signed Gartenmann on a free transfer, with the player signing a deal until June 2025.
+On 28 June 2022, it was confirmed that FC Midtjylland had signed Gartenmann on a free transfer, with the player agreeing to a contract until June 2025.

+On 1 September 2023, Gartenmann joined Scottish Premiership club Aberdeen on loan for the remainder of the 2023–24 season.
+He returned to Midtjylland for the pre-season ahead of the 2024–25 season.

+Ferencváros

+On 15 August 2024, Hungarian NB1 club Ferencváros announced the signing of Gartenmann.
+The fee and contract length were undisclosed.

 International career

 On 2 October 2012, Gartenmann played for the first time for the Denmark under-16 team in a 4–2 win in a test match in Lhota, Kladno against the Czech Republic.
 He was used in nine games at under-16 level.
 On 5 August 2013, he gained his first of eleven total caps for Denmark at under-17 level in a 4–0 win during a tournament in Norway against Sweden.
 After he was not used for Denmark under-18, Gartenmann finally appeared in his first game for the Denmark under-19 on 4 September 2014 in a 2–1 win in the friendly against Norway in Lyngdal.
 In this game he scored his first goal for this age group with the goal to 2–0.
 The qualification for the 2016 UEFA European Under-19 Championship was missed; Gartenmann played his last game on 15 November 2015 in a goalless draw in the European Championship qualifier against Israel in Hamrun, Malta.
 On 7 October 2017, Gartenmann played his last of six games for the under-20 team, in a 2–2 draw in a friendly against Sweden in Södra Sandby.

+Gartenmann is of Swiss descent through a grandfather, and gained Swiss citizenship in March 2025.
+On 12 March 2025, his request to switch international allegiance to Switzerland was approved by FIFA.
+He received his first call-up to the national team the next day.